-Joana, Cecilia and Netsai arrested again on 1 February 2021 and detained by police at Harare Central in Harare.
-No charges were levelled against them when lawyer Charles Kwaramba engaged police.
-This appeared to be an arrest to investigate, contrary to Criminal Procedure & Evidence Act, that requires an 'arrest after investigating'.
+Joana, Cecilia and Netsai were arrested again on 1 February 2021 and detained by police at Harare Central in Harare.
+No charges were levelled against them when lawyer Charles Kwaramba engaged the police.
+This appeared to be an arrest to investigate, contrary to the Criminal Procedure & Evidence Act, which requires an 'arrest after investigating.

 - ↑ Shingai Nyoka, , BBC News, Published: 19 May, 2020, Accessed: 29 June, 2020